azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 Ultimately, the key to a successful application architecture is to choose a pattern that fits the project's unique needs, and to constantly evaluate and adjust the architecture as the project evolves.

 By investing time and resources into designing a thoughtful and effective application architecture, teams can ensure that their codebase is maintainable, scalable, and flexible enough to adapt to changing requirements and technology trends.

+> If you are interested in a video course on MV Pattern then check out [MV Pattern in iOS](https://azamsharp.teachable.com/p/mv-design-pattern-in-ios-build-swiftui-apps-apple-s-way2) published on Teachable platform.